aerplejn/aerplejn/README.md

 ### 💬 About Me

-👩🏻‍💻 Interested in generative ai innovations, security, stability, open-source & kernel work.
+👩🏻‍💻 Interested in: generative ai innovations, security, stability, open-source & kernel work.
 🌷 #learninginpublic
 💭 Needs improvement: OS development, kernel, ui/ux design, selinux
 🤝 Collaborations: would love to collab with an leading os developer or selinux gigachad.